-Jefferson neurosurgeons now treating brain, neck and spine issues at Mercy Fitzgerald Hospital
+Jefferson neurosurgeons now at Mercy Fitzgerald Hospital

 Don’t be surprised to learn that some of Philadelphia’s leading neurosurgeons are on staff at your local hospital.
 Through a collaboration with the Jefferson Neuroscience Network, surgeons are now treating patients with medical issues affecting the brain, spine and neck at Mercy Fitzgerald Hospital.